 Working with Singles

-Singles are single variables that Trigger will manage on your behalf.
+Explore the full Singles APISingles are single variables that Trigger will manage on your behalf.
 A single could be a simple value, like a number, or a complex nested object.
 Singles help bridge the gap between storing your data in a data-oriented manner and the customary approach of storing your state in nested objects.
 Quite often, Singles are used to provide UI state, while Tables are used to provide data state.

 Singles have a simplistic API, which allows getting, setting, and using the value stored in your single.